Veteran-Owned Businesses You Need to Know About

-These four veteran owned businesses are relatively young (founded within the past five years) and have all found success because there’s an obvious need in the United States as a whole, or they filled a specific void in the military community.
-We think they are worth knowing about & supporting if you are looking to patron veteran owned businesses…
+These 3 veteran-owned businesses are relatively young (founded within the past five years) and have all found success because there’s an obvious need in the United States as a whole or they filled a specific void in the military community.
+We think they are worth knowing about & supporting if you are looking to patronize veteran-owned businesses…

 Founded by Ken Robbins, U.S. Army, Armor & Jason Dempsey, US Army Infantry.